bge-barcoding/BGEE/README.md

 | BSNHM046-24 | abs/path/to/R1.fq.gz | abs/path/to/R2.fq.gz | 3084599 |

 ## Gathering sample-specific pseudo-references ##
 - This can be created manually, or using [Gene-fetch](https://github.com/bge-barcoding/gene_fetch) integrated into the workflow.
-If enabled (in the config.yaml), gene-fetch will retrieve the necessary protein pseudo-references for each sample from NCBI GenBank using the samples taxonomic identifier (taxid)/taxonomic lineages for each sample, a sequence target (e.g. COI or rbcL), and NCBI API credentials (email address & API key - see [guidance](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317) on getting a key).
+If enabled (in the config.yaml by setting `run_gene_fetch` to 'true'), gene-fetch will retrieve the necessary protein pseudo-references for each sample from NCBI GenBank using the samples taxonomic identifier (taxid)/taxonomic lineages for each sample, a sequence target (e.g. COI or rbcL), and NCBI API credentials (email address & API key - see [guidance](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317) on getting a key).
 - Must contain 'process_id', 'reference'name' and 'protein_reference_path' at a minimum.

 **sample_references.csv example**